| November 27, 2004

 hour.
 He actually did come, talked with us, explained he’d talk

-about anything, but not the ambush, then left again for an hour for some
+about anything, but not the ambush, then left again for an hour for

 reason.
 And he was asking for a sizable amount of money for

 the interview.
-We did pay him a little, feeling that was absolutely legitimate
+We did pay him a little, feeling that was absolutely

-since we generally gave people bags of food, and he did lose a day’s work
+since we generally gave people bags of food, and he did lose a day’s

 (if he had work..actually he seemed hung over to us).
-Finally he came
+Finally he

 back and agreed to the interview, but said again he wouldn’t talk about